golemfactory/golem-docs/src/pages/docs/creators/dapps/run-a-dapp.md

 * a running `yagna` service (v0.12 or higher)
 * your requestor app key

-Setting these up is a part of the [Yagna installation instructions ](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).
+Setting these up is a part of the [Yagna installation instructions](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).

 Please also ensure you have `curl` available on your system.